itayG98/Libary-managment-UWP-App/README.md

 I developed 4 projects for my application :

-1. Library model
+1.Library model

 class library for the objects needed in the library and their behavior.
 This class library is dependent and does not work with any special references DLL’s.

-2. Logic and mook Data
+2.Logic and mook Data

 class library for mook data and its Repository interface and logic object for managing the application .
 This class library work with the library model.

-3. Library app
+3.Library app

 The UWP project having variety of UWP pages the user can navigate through This project familiar with both Model and Logic.

-4. Library app Tests
+4.Library app Tests

 I made test methods to the class libraries projects and due to confusion, I made some methods as integration test (Testing how the Logic class and the Irepository integrate with the mook data class)

-**Key fixes from zoom talk:
+**Key fixes from zoom talk:**

 I may split the library repository class into 2 classes for Person’s repository and Library item’s repository